Neurrone/personal-knowledge-base/notes/human-systems-fpc-2.md

 FPC 2 is a highly experiential course which distills the learning from the [iGOLD program](https://www.gestaltod.org/programs/igold-program/about-the-igold-program/).
 It builds up from FPC level 1 which focuses on self awareness and discovery.
 A system is a group of individuals that come together for a common purpose.
 The main focus in FPC 2 is how to intervene at the system level, which requires understanding the unit of a system: the individual.

-While the literature on intrapersonal models are in agreement, Systems work is still an active area of research.
+While the literature on intrapersonal models are in agreement, Systems work is still an active area of research, so this might change.

 1. [Why things are](why-things-are-in-systems.md): why are things the way they are, and what causes scarcity?
 2. [What to intervene on](patterns-in-systems.md): patterns useful for diagnosis